Egyptian Air Force: History

-Establishment (Royal Egyptian Air Force)
+Establishment (Egyptian Army Air Force)

 In late 1928, the Parliament of Egypt proposed the creation of an Egyptian Air Force.
 The Egyptian ministry of war announced that it needed volunteers for the new arm to become the first four Egyptian military pilots.
 Over 200 Egyptian officers volunteered, but in the end only three succeeded in passing strict medical tests and technical examinations.

 These three went to No. 4 Flying Training School RAF at RAF Station Abu Sueir near the Suez Canal, where they were trained on a variety of aircraft.
 After graduation, they traveled to the United Kingdom for specialised training.

 On 2 November 1930, the King of Egypt and Sudan, Fuad I announced the creation of the Egyptian Army Air Force (EAAF).
 On 27 May 1931 the Egyptian Council of Ministers approved the purchase of five aircraft and the building of an airfield at Almaza (Cairo) with a budget of 50,000 pounds.
 The aircraft chosen was the British de Havilland Gipsy Moth trainer, the five modified aircraft were flown from England to Egypt and on arrival in May 1932 the air force was founded and the Almaza airfield was formally opened.

 The first commander of the EAAF was Squadron Leader Victor Hubert Tait RAF, a Canadian, former Senior Air Advisor on the British Military Mission in Egypt.
 Tait selected staff, weapons and initiated building a number of airfields.
 In 1934 the British government provided ten Avro 626 aircraft, which were the first real Egyptian military planes.
 A further 17 626s together with Hawker Audaxes for army cooperation and close support and Avro Ansons for VIP work followed shortly afterward.

 In 1937 the Egyptian Army Air Force was separated from the Army Command and became an independent branch named the Royal Egyptian Air Force (REAF).
 New stations were built in the Suez Canal Zone, and the Western Desert.

 During 1938 the REAF received two squadrons (Nos 2 and 5) of Gloster Gladiator biplane fighters and No. 1 Squadron of Westland Lysander reconnaissance aircraft, Egypt was the last state to use the Lysander in action, during the 1948 Arab–Israeli War.